gade-raghav/Testing-CloudFormation-Templates/README.md

 **cloud-radar** works by reading our Cloudformation template and then rendering it the same way that the AWS Cloudformation service would.
 Our template consists of multiple parameters and resources that are to be created.
 We will be testing all of the resources that are going to be created.

 Let's start writing our tests.
-We will first import pytest and fetch our template path inorder to use the template.
-The following is our code to achieve the samee.
+We will first import pytest and fetch our template path in order to use the template.
+The following is our code to achieve the same.

 ```
 from pathlib import Path